MecSim/MecSimCalc-docs/docs/getting-started/Tables.md

 sidebar_position: 5
 ---

+# Generating Tables

-MecSimCalc provides a flexible platform allowing the **_developer_** to generate tables in a variety of ways.
-First, the output window enables html tags; a _**developer**_ familiar with [html tables](https://www.w3schools.com/html/html_tables.asp) can use this functionality to design a table in the output page.
-Alternatively, a _**developer**_ can choose to generate the table using a utility routine in the code step that generates the required html.
+MecSimCalc provides a flexible platform allowing the **_developer_** to generate tables in a variety of ways:

+1. The output editor allows for html tags and a _**developer**_ familiar with [html tables](https://www.w3schools.com/html/html_tables.asp) can use this functionality to design a table in the **output** step.
+2. A _**developer**_ can choose to generate the table using a utility function in the **code** step that generates the required html string.
 For example, the following utility function `build_html_table` generates the required html table based on an input array of the table columns and an array of the column headers:

 ```python
 def build_html_table(columns, ColumnHeaders):